 A third-party claim is one against the “at-fault” (negligent) driver of a motor vehicle causing the accident.
 A third-party claim may provide reimbursement for excess economic loss (e.g., resulting loss of wages after 3 years) and noneconomic harms and losses from catastrophic injury such as paralysis, disfigurement, disability, scarring, or significant suffering.
 To qualify, injuries sustained must be severe and meet one of these three requirements:

 Serious impairment of body function (impairment of an important body function that affects the person’s general ability to lead his or her normal life)

 Permanent serious disfigurement

 Under the Michigan statute of limitations, a third-party lawsuit must be filed within 3 years from the date of the accident.

 As you can see, if and to what extent you recover reimbursement for harms and losses from a motor vehicle-pedestrian accident depends on correct and timely application of Michigan’s No-Fault law.
 It is therefore important for an injured pedestrian, especially those who suffered severe injuries, to immediately seek help from a Michigan attorney who knows these laws.
 Even a relatively minor delay can result in losing rights to reimbursements.

-At Buchanan & Buchanan, we immediately review your claim with you for free by telephone or in person, and if we undertake the claim we will help you obtain the reimbursements you are entitled to for harms and losses sustained.
+At Buchanan Firm, we immediately review your claim with you for free by telephone or in-person, and if we undertake the claim we will help you obtain the reimbursements you are entitled to for harms and losses sustained.
 We are experienced and skilled at prosecuting claims of injured pedestrians against negligent motorists and successfully negotiating fair settlements with insurance companies.
 And, we successfully try these cases for injured pedestrians when insurance companies refuse to follow the law or do what is right.